Ford to recall Edge SUVs in China on possible fuel leak

-SHANGHAI, Jan 29 (Reuters) - Ford Motor Co will recall 13,493 imported Edge SUVs in China on a possible fuel system leak that could lead to a fire, China’s quality watchdog said.
+SHANGHAI (Reuters) - Ford Motor Co (F.N) will recall 13,493 imported Edge SUVs in China on a possible fuel system leak that could lead to a fire, China’s quality watchdog said.

 A China-based spokesman confirmed the recall and said the company had no further comment to make.